shundhammer/qdirstat/README.md

 **Work in Progress**

 Usable, but still pre-Alpha.
 Use at your own risk.
 You have been warned. ;-)

+- 2016-01-03 We are getting nearer to the target:

+  - Settings are read from and written to the settings file in all relevant places.
+This includes what columns to display and their order.
+See section 'Settings' below.

+  - Refreshing the selected tree branch, continuing reading at mount points and at excluded directories now works.

+  - Context menus are back.
+I am somewhat proud on the way my new ActionManager handles that with Qt introspection to avoid duplicating stuff: I wanted to keep the QActions in the Qt Designer file.
+That ActionManager keeps a pointer to the MainWindow that is the parent of all those QActions, and attached views can search that widget tree for action names (yes, that works only if you keep those QObject names tidy - which I am doing anyway).

+  - Found some more icons for those actions.

+  - Exclude rules are now greatly simplified.
+They no longer get the entire path to match which requires quite complex regexps, they only get the last path component - i.e., no longer "/work/home/sh/src/qdirstat/src/.git", but only ".git".
+You can now even tell the exclude rule to use a simplfied
+    syntax: "FixedString" or "Wildcard" in addition to the normal "RegExp".

+  - Still missing (this list is getting considerably shorter):
+    - Cleanups
+    - Settings dialog

 - 2016-01-01  New Year release
   - Added mouse operations to the treemap.
 Some where there in the old kdirstat